We are committed to a vision of government and international cooperation that can shape markets for a more equitable world.

 Robert Smith partnered with JFI’s implementation team to build the Student Freedom Initiative, which disburses funds to students at dozens of HBCUs and MSIs.
 With flexible income-contingent financing and student supports, this program alleviates student loan burdens, which disproportionately affect Black and minority populations.
 JFI created the program’s design and analytics.

-JFI is a partner of the Global Data Access Initiative (GDAI), an initiative of UN Global Pulse that aims to gather and make public third-party data in service of humanitarian and development goals.
-A member of GDAI’s steering committee, JFI provides guidance on ethics, oversight, and applied research as part of our AI for the Public Good affiliate initiative.
+JFI is a partner of Data Insights for Social & Humanitarian Action (DISHA), an initiative of UN Global Pulse that aims to gather and make public third-party data in service of humanitarian and development goals.
+A member of DISHA’s steering committee, JFI provides guidance on ethics, oversight, and applied research as part of our AI for the Public Good affiliate initiative.

 CURRENT INITIATIVES